1971 Great Lakes blizzard: Overall impact

-Neither of the storms are on the US National Weather Service's (NWS) Regional Snowfall Index lists for the Upper Midwest, Upper Ohio Valley or Northeastern US, although, it must be noted, this Index focuses on snowfall and the size of population affected by snowfall whereas the greatest impact of these storms was their winds causing blizzard conditions and high drifts of snow, not uniformly high snowfall.
+Neither of the storms are on the US National Weather Service's (NWS) Regional Snowfall Index lists for the Upper Midwest, Upper Ohio Valley or Northeastern US, although this Index focuses on snowfall and the size of population affected by snowfall whereas the greatest impact of these storms was their winds causing blizzard conditions and high drifts of snow, not uniformly high snowfall.
 Further, the areas of greatest snowfall were in Ontario in the leeward side of Lake Huron and Georgian Bay, and in Quebec City area, both within Canada, which are not considered in the US Regional Snowfall Index.

 While damage occurred due to high winds and private and public road transportation was severely affected in major urban centres such as Detroit, Cleveland, Chicago, Pittsburgh, Toronto and Buffalo, it was London with 68.6 cm, Quebec City with 54.1 cm, Rochester with 16.9 in, Syracuse, New York with 13.1 in, Ottawa with 29 cm, and Montreal with 26.5 cm which had the most snow from five or six days of storm conditions.
 Smaller centres with the greatest snowfalls included: Paisley, Ontario with 127.6 cm over a week, Oswego, New York with 22.1 in, Watertown, New York, with 18.8 in, and Sault Ste.
 Marie, Michigan with 17.5 in.